 Today the German American Society is the center of many activities and social functions, not only for its own membership, but do to its attractive and well maintained appearance and its generous size, to many outside organizations as well.
 While soccer is dominating the sport scene with several boys’ and girls’ teams as well as a mens’ team, the club’s inner activities range from dancing and mixed choir instructions to a German language class.
 The club itself, as part of its progressive entertainment program, has hosted many international stars within its hall for the enjoyment of its members and public at large.

-The German-American Society of Trenton, NJ, is a 501c3 Organization and is the largest German Club of Central New Jersey with a large program of events year-long.
+The German-American Society of Trenton, NJ, is the largest German Club of Central New Jersey with a large program of events year-long.